Treefrog/Handbook/Manual/productivityflags.md

 We need blocks of 3 hours of productivity, or more, to accomplish major tasks well.

-There is additional the double-edged sword in that we have a very open and transparent culture and a sardine-tin like desk environment.
+There is additionally the double-edged sword in that we have a very open and transparent culture and a sardine-tin like desk environment.
 There are no cubicles here.
 Cubicles forcibly enhance productivity while simultaneously crushing your soul and creativity.
-We naturally bug one another all day and want to stay open for one another as a team, while, at the time, also wanting to accomplish great work.
+We naturally bug one another all day and want to stay open for one another as a team, while, at the same time, also wanting to accomplish great work.

 We also have a whole whack of methodologies with which we can disturb others: